 And he didn’t just get tickets for the two of us, either.
-He bought enough for our kids and grandkids to see it, too, who crowded eagerly into the theater sporting superhero shirts and capes.
+He bought enough for our kids and grandkids to see it, too.
+So we all crowded eagerly into the theater sporting superhero shirts and capes.

 Here are a few important lessons I learned from that little family outing:

 There is a popular trend among film makers today to blur the lines between good and evil until everything is just one dark, murky shade of gray.
 It’s one thing to present a character — even a superhero — as flawed, for flawed we all are.
-But those flaws should be presented as being undesirable, a weakness or shortcoming that limits his effectiveness, something he struggles to overcome.
+But those flaws should be presented as being undesirable.
+As a weakness or shortcoming that limits his effectiveness.
+As something he struggles to overcome.
 Sadly, this was not the case in Batman V Superman.

 Fairly early in the movie, we learn that the Dark Knight has taken to torturing and branding criminals, a disturbing fact viewers are asked to accept without question — or possibly even justify due to the nature of the crimes committed.
 (The oppressively dark feel to Batman V Superman made a little more sense when I noted during the credits that the name of the production company was “Cruel and Unusual Films.”
 The credits also revealed that at least one of the songs in the movie’s soundtrack was recorded using wind instruments made from human thigh bones.
 How’s that for creepy?)

 Lex Luthor sums up a recurrent theme in Batman V. Superman succinctly when he explains to another character that God can be all powerful or he can be all good, but he can’t be both.
-No sooner were those words out of his mouth than my five-year-old grandson piped up, “That’s a lie!” loudly enough to be heard by all the movie-goers around us.
-I reminded him he needed to be quiet for the movie, but not before telling him, “You’re right, Sweetheart!
+No sooner were those words out of his mouth than my five-year-old grandson piped up, “That’s a lie!”
+And he said it loudly enough for all the movie-goers around us to hear.
+So I shushed him with a reminder to be quiet during the movie.
+But not before I’d heartily agreed, “You’re right, Sweetheart!
 That is a lie!”

 It’s important for us to remember that there is no such thing as neutral entertainment.
-The people that own the studios that make the movies have a worldview that often differs sharply from our own, and their worldview is going to influence the story they tell on the silver screen.
+The people who own the studios that make the movies have a worldview that often differs sharply from our own.
+And their worldview unavoidably influences the story they tell on the silver screen.
 Sometimes the messages are subtle.
 Sometimes they’re in-your-face.
 Batman V. Superman takes the latter approach.

-At some point in the movie, all three main characters — Bruce Wayne, Clark Kent, and Lex Luthor — share the lessons they learned from their respective fathers, underscoring the fact that fathers really do matter.
+At some point in the movie, all three main characters — Bruce Wayne, Clark Kent, and Lex Luthor — share the lessons they learned from their respective fathers.
+This underscores the fact that fathers really do matter.
 For better or worse, dads play a powerful role in shaping the lives of their children.
 This is true, regardless of whether said father is living or dead, attentive or absentee.
 That’s a sobering thought, isn’t it?

 Of the three, Clark Kent enjoyed the most positive relationship with his (adoptive) father for the longest period of time.
-The movie made it clear that he reflected often and deeply on the truths his dad taught him and strove to live by those principles.
-Not surprisingly, he also seemed the most stable and well-adjusted of the three, with the healthiest relationships with those closest to him.
+The movie made that clear.
+Clark reflected often and deeply on the truths his dad taught him and strove to live by those principles.
+Not surprisingly, he also seemed the most stable and well-adjusted of the three.
+And he demonstrated the healthiest relationships with those closest to him.

 Maybe it’s because I don’t have a Y-chromosome, but I’ve never understood Hollywood’s obsession with blowing things to smithereens.
-Too often, plot and character development take the backseat to special effects, and this is certainly the case in Batman V Superman.
+Too often, plot and character development take the backseat to special effects.
+This is certainly the case in Batman V Superman.
 If I wanted to see a psychopath bomb a bunch of innocent people, I could’ve stayed home and watched the evening news.
-Hollywood shouldn’t glamorize such things on the silver screen.
+Hollywood shouldn’t glamorize such doings on the silver screen.
 They are heinous crimes.
 Not entertainment.

 Like so many other superhero movies, this one takes special care to set the stage for a sequel before the final credits roll.
-Spoiler warning: Batman V Superman ends with a funeral, but one split-second glimpse of what happens to the first handful of dirt dropped on the casket lets us know the story is far from over.
+Spoiler warning: Batman V Superman ends with a funeral.
+But one split-second glimpse of what happens to the first handful of dirt dropped on the casket warns us the story is far from over.

-It is fitting that this movie should be released on Good Friday, for that day closed with a beloved hero being laid in a grave, as well.
+It is fitting that this movie should be released on Good Friday.
+That day closed with a beloved hero being laid in a grave, as well.
 But three days later, Christ arose from the dead, a fact to which many eye-witnesses bore testimony at the time.
-Jesus walked on Earth, fully God and fully man, unequaled in power and goodness, and before ascending into heaven, He promised to come back again.
+Jesus walked on Earth, fully God and fully man, unequaled in power and goodness.
+Before ascending into heaven, He promised to come back again.
 His story is far from over.
 The question we should be asking is, will He find us faithful when He comes?